-The ranch is bordered, on all sides, by National Forest and BLM lands.
-The trails we ride and hike traverse the ridges and valleys, and cover many miles of opportunity to take in the stunningly beautiful landscapes around us.
-Campers may catch a glimpse of some of the wildlife with which we share this ecosystem; Deer, elk, Pronghorn Antelope and Moose are seen regularly, and yet still take our breath away!
+The ranch is bordered, on all sides, by National Forest and other state and federal lands.
+The trails we ride and hike on the ranch traverse the ridges and valleys offering miles of opportunity to take in the stunningly beautiful landscapes around us.
+Campers may catch a glimpse of some of the wildlife with which we share this ecosystem, including deer, elk, pronghorn antelope and moose, which are seen regularly, and yet still take our breath away.

-In response to the potential loss of the history and future impact of Teton Valley Ranch Camp, a dedicated group of alumni and families formed The TVRC Education Foundation as a 501(c)(3) nonprofit corporation.
-TVRC began operation in 2002 in Dubois, Wyoming at the Double Bar J Ranch while the Crooked Creek Ranch property was purchased and Developed.
-At the time of purchase there were no buildings on the 2,300-acre Crooked Creek Ranch, and the Board and the Leadership Team set out to build cabins, bathhouses, staff housing, the barn, and the rodeo arena and corral system.
+This dedicated group of alumni and families formed The TVRC Education Foundation as a 501(c)(3) nonprofit corporation.
+The TVRC Education Foundation began operation in 2002 in Dubois, Wyoming at the Double Bar J Ranch and quickly realized the camp’s spirit continued on regardless of the location.
+In 2004, TVRC obtained the 2,300-acre Crooked Creek Ranch near Dubois and continued our long-established summer programs.
+At the time of this property’s purchase, the land was completely undeveloped; however, the Board and the Leadership Team set out to build cabins, bathhouses, staff housing, the barn, and the rodeo arena and corral system.
 TVRC opened in its current location in the summer of 2005 and a new chapter in the story of Teton Valley Ranch Camp began.